azavea/azavea-branding-guide/_pages/communication/email-signature.md

 ### Optional text
 Add this text below the links in your email signature to help the people you’re communicating with understand what we do:

-> Azavea is a [B Corporation](http://www.bcorporation.net/community/azavea) – we apply geospatial technology, data analysis, and research for civic, social, and environmental impact.
+> Azavea is a [B Corporation](http://www.bcorporation.net/community/azavea) – our mission is to advance the state of the art in geospatial technology and apply it for civic, social, and environmental impact.

 Include “B Corporation” as a link to our company profile on the B Corporation website.

 You can also append “Join us.” as a link to the Azavea jobs website to help contacts find our open positions:
-> Azavea is a [B Corporation](http://www.bcorporation.net/community/azavea) – we apply geospatial technology, data analysis, and research for civic, social, and environmental impact.
+> Azavea is a [B Corporation](http://www.bcorporation.net/community/azavea) – our mission is to advance the state of the art in geospatial technology and apply it for civic, social, and environmental impact.
 [Join us.](http://jobs.azavea.com/)

 ### Full email signature sample with optional text
 > First Name Last Name, Title